 HETLIOZ®.
-Between April 2018 and March 2021, the Company filed numerous Hatch-Waxman lawsuits in the Delaware District Court against Teva Pharmaceuticals USA, Inc. (Teva), MSN Pharmaceuticals Inc. and MSN Laboratories Private Limited (MSN) and Apotex (collectively the HETLIOZ® Defendants) asserting that U.S. Patent Nos.
+Between April 2018 and March 2021, the Company filed numerous Hatch-Waxman lawsuits in the U.S. District Court for the District of Delaware (Delaware District Court) against Teva Pharmaceuticals USA, Inc. (Teva), MSN Pharmaceuticals Inc. and MSN Laboratories Private Limited (MSN) and Apotex Inc. and Apotex Corp.
+(Apotex, and collectively with Teva and MSN, the HETLIOZ® Defendants) asserting that U.S. Patent Nos.
 RE46,604 ('604 Patent), 9,060,995, 9,539,234, 9,549,913, 9,730,910 ('910 Patent), 9,844,241, 10,071,977, 10,149,829 ('829 Patent), 10,376,487 ('487 Patent), 10,449,176, 10,610,510, 10,610,511, 10,829,465, and 10,611,744 will be infringed by the HETLIOZ® Defendants' generic versions of HETLIOZ® for which they were seeking FDA approval.
-In January 2022, the Company entered into a license agreement with MSN and Impax Laboratories LLC (Impax) resolving the lawsuits against MSN.
-The license agreement grants MSN and Impax a non-exclusive license to manufacture and commercialize MSN's version of HETLIOZ® in the U.S. effective as of March 13, 2035, unless prior to that date the Company obtains pediatric exclusivity for HETLIOZ®, in which case the license will be effective as of July 27, 2035.
-MSN and Impax may enter the market earlier under certain limited circumstances.
+As initially disclosed in the Company's Current Report on Form 8-K filed with the Securities and Exchange Commission on January 14, 2022, in January 2022, the Company entered into a license agreement with MSN and Impax Laboratories LLC (Impax) resolving the lawsuits against MSN (the MSN/Impax License Agreement).
+The MSN/Impax License Agreement grants MSN and Impax a non-exclusive license to manufacture and commercialize MSN's generic version of HETLIOZ® in the U.S. effective as of March 13, 2035, unless prior to that date the Company obtains pediatric exclusivity for HETLIOZ®, in which case the license will be effective as of July 27, 2035.
+The MSN/Impax License Agreement also provides that MSN and Impax may launch a generic version of HETLIOZ® earlier under certain limited circumstances.
+In January 2023, MSN and its commercial partner, Amneal Pharmaceuticals, Inc., informed the Company of their belief that such circumstances have occurred and have since launched their generic version.
+The Company disagrees with this position and continues to aggressively defend its legal rights to exclusivity for HETLIOZ®.
 The consolidated lawsuits against the remaining HETLIOZ® Defendants were tried in March 2022.

-On December 13, 2022, the Delaware District Court ruled that Teva and Apotex did not infringe the '604 Patent, and that the asserted claims of the '604, '910, '829 and '487 Patents were invalid.
-On December 14, 2022, Vanda appealed the Delaware District Court's decision to the Federal Circuit and requested an injunction prohibiting market entry by Teva and Apotex while the appeal is pending.
-On December 16, 2022, the Federal Circuit granted a temporary injunction to prohibit market entry by Teva and Apotex until the Federal Circuit entered its order on the Company's motion for a stay pending appeal.
-On December 28, 2022, the Federal Circuit denied the Company's request for an injunction, which therefore lifted the stay pending appeal.
-The oral argument for the Company's appeal is scheduled for March 14, 2023.
+In December 2022, the Delaware District Court ruled that Teva and Apotex did not infringe the '604 Patent, and that the asserted claims of the '604, '910, '829 and '487 Patents were invalid.
+In December 2022, the Company appealed the Delaware District Court's decision to the U.S. Court of Appeals for the Federal Circuit (Federal Circuit) and an oral argument for the appeal was held in March 2023.
+In May 2023, a three-judge panel of the Federal Circuit affirmed the Delaware District Court's ruling, and in June 2023, the Company requested a rehearing or rehearing en banc from the Federal Circuit.
+In August 2023, the Federal Circuit denied the Company's petition for a rehearing.
+In January 2024, the Company filed a petition for a writ of certiorari with the U.S. Supreme Court to review the Federal Circuit's decision.